See historic events for any day of the year by entering the date below. Why not try your birthday?

 This cartoon from The Free Lance shows the contrasting reception United States temperance advocate 'Pussyfoot' Johnson received from Protestant church leaders and the liquor trade during his 1922 visit.

-Johnson (1862-1945) was a household name in the United States by the early 1920s, and the face of American Prohibition to the rest of the world.
-An ardent prohibitionist, in 1906 he was appointed a U.S. Marshal to enforce liquor laws in Indian Territory and Oklahoma.
-His exploits cracking the illicit liquor trade were legendary, and his stealthy pursuit of bootleggers earned him the nicknames ‘Johnson of the Panther Tread', ‘Johnson the Velvet-Shod' and ‘Pussyfoot Johnson’.
-He was thought to have arrested 5743 bootleggers by the time he resigned his federal post in 1911.
+Johnson (1862–1945) was a household name in the United States by the early 1920s, and the face of American Prohibition to the rest of the world.
+An ardent prohibitionist, in 1906 he was appointed a US Marshal to enforce liquor laws in Indian Territory and Oklahoma.
+His exploits cracking the illicit liquor trade were legendary, and his stealthy pursuit of bootleggers earned him the nicknames ‘Johnson of the Panther Tread’, ‘Johnson the Velvet-Shod’ and ‘Pussyfoot Johnson’.
+He was said to have arrested 5743 bootleggers by the time he resigned his federal post in 1911.

 Community contributions